 Podcasts are a lot like music when it comes to design and development.
-A really good podcast can change your perspective on the work you do day to day.
+A really good podcast can change your perspective on the work you do day today.
 Hearing from other professionals battling with the same problems or experiences you have had helps you connect on another level and reassure you that you are indeed human and are capable of making mistakes.
 Podcasts are also a means to discover new interests you never thought you had before.

 Exercise is important whether you are having trouble being creative or not.
-Today we live in a world where we have a lot of tools and automations that make our lives easier but also makes us lazier.
+Today we live in a world where we have a lot of tools and automation that make our lives easier but also make us lazier.
 A great way to keep your focus and promote creativity is to have a consistent exercise regimen.
 Getting your blood flowing clears your head and makes you feel ten times better.
 Expending built up energy allows you to get adequate rest and keep your body in good condition as you strive to be creative.

 Learn a New Technique or Language

 Learning something new is always a great way to promote new creativity.
-A new technique of painting or drawing for instance can open up a bunch of new doors to your own process in making art.
+A new technique of painting or drawing, for instance, can open up a bunch of new doors to your own process in making art.

-If you create and develop for web you can find inspiration by learning a new language like Ruby or AngularJS for example.
-Opening up new doors and expanding your skill set will always provide you with drive to learn more and achieve more than ever.
+If you create and develop for the web you can find inspiration by learning a new language like Ruby or AngularJS for example.
+Opening up new doors and expanding your skill set will always provide you with a drive to learn more and achieve more than ever.

 Travel Somewhere New

 Getting away from it all is sometimes necessary to inspire new creativity.
-Traveling can be the best solution to creative block.
+Traveling can be the best solution to a creative block.
 When you travel there’s that feeling of uncertainty that makes you feel alive and keeps you from getting stuck in a rut.
 Changing up a boring routine by traveling can really help you become creative again.
-At the same time, visiting new places can be a real eye opener that you may never get to experience again so be sure to make good use of the time you have away.
+At the same time, visiting new places can be a real eye-opener that you may never get to experience again so be sure to make good use of the time you have away.

-Creative block can be a drag!
+A creative block can be a drag!
 When it feels like there’s no hope sometimes you just have to take a chance and try something completely different.
 Doing any of the 10 tips I mentioned before can help you find your own path to creative freedom.

 Do you have other ways to promote creativity in your arsenal?
 Care to share?
 Do so below!